percona/k8spsmdb-docs/docs/update.md

 $ kubectl run version-service --image=perconalab/version-service --env="SERVE_HTTP=true" --port 11000 --expose
 ```

+!!! note
-**NOTE**: Version Service is never checked if automatic updates are disabled.
+    Version Service is never checked if automatic updates are disabled.
     If automatic updates are enabled, but Version Service URL can not be
     reached, upgrades will not occur.

 3. Use the `schedule` option to specify the update checks time in CRON format.